01 of 04

 02 of 04

+Wear safety goggles and hearing protection.
 With the powder-actuated nailer pointed downward and away from you, ensure that there is no power load (charge) in the chamber.

-Push until the pointed end of the nail has cleared the barrel end.
+Slide the nail into the barrel of the nailer at the barrel end, not through the chamber (as you do with conventional firearms).
+The nail will enter the barrel head-first.
+Push the nail until the pointed end of the nail has cleared the barrel end.
 Do not push it any deeper than this.Continue to 3 of 4 below.

 03 of 04

-Insert Powder Load Into Nailer
+Insert the Powder Load Into the Concrete Nailer

+With the chamber open, place the powder load (or shell) into the chamber.
+The narrow end of the load will be towards the barrel end of the tool.
 Slowly and carefully slide the chamber shut until it is in what Ramset calls "semi-closed position."
 This means that the two grooves on the barrel are near but do not meet.Continue to 4 of 4 below.

 04 of 04

-Place Tool and Strike Rear With Hammer
+Strike the Rear With the Hammer